 | Call 2013

 Nick joined Radcliffe Chambers in October 2014.
-He has a busy advisory and litigation practice which covers the full range of Chambers' practice areas, with a particular focus on trusts, estates and probate, real property (including landlord and tenant), pensions, insolvency, commercial and tax.
-He is regularly instructed to represent clients in the High Court, the County Court and specialist tribunals.
+He has a busy advisory and litigation practice which covers the full range of Chambers' practice areas, with a particular focus on (1) trusts, wills and estates, (2) tax, (3) pensions, (4) insolvency and commercial disputes, and (5) property (including landlord and tenant).
+He is regularly instructed to represent clients in the High Court, the County Court and specialist tribunals and regulatory panels.
 In 2017 he was appointed to HM Attorney General's C Panel of Counsel to the Crown.

 Cases and Work of Note